MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/screen-templates/calendar-screen-reference.md

     ![Calendar screen after loading is complete](./media/calendar-screen/calendar-screen.png)

+## Calendar-screen controls
-This topic explains the expressions or formulas to which various properties (such as **Items** and **OnSelect**) of significant controls are set.
-Those controls are presented in this order:
+This topic highlights some significant controls and explains the expressions or formulas to which various properties (such as **Items** and **OnSelect**) of these controls are set:

 - [Calendar dropdown (dropdownCalendarSelection)](#calendar-drop-down)
 - [Calendar icon (iconCalendar)](#calendar-icon)